 - “American Pie” singer Don McLean won the fair’s first talent competition, held in 1964.

-- This is the 6th time the fair has been cancelled.
+- Last year marked the sixth time the fair had been cancelled.
 It also was called off in 1916 and 1918 (for financial difficulties), 1927 and 1928 (heavy rains and flooding) and 1942 (World War II).
 In 2011 the fair closed early because of Hurricane Irene.

 - No trip to the fair would be complete without sucking down one of the Dutchess County Dairy Committee’s milkshakes, a fair staple since the 1970s.
 What makes them so tasty?
 Lots of butterfat—13% compared to the 6-7% found in most milkshakes.